Verryx-02/playlist-downloader/README.md

 - Verify `client_id` and `client_secret` in `config.yaml`
 - Check that your Spotify app is properly configured

-### "No matching video found"
-- Some tracks may not be available on YouTube Music
-- Check `report.txt` for the list of failed tracks

-### "FFmpeg not found"
-- Ensure FFmpeg is installed and in your system PATH
-- Try running `ffmpeg -version` to verify

 ### Low audio quality
 - Without cookies, YouTube limits quality to 128 kbps
 - Use `--cookie-file` with YouTube Premium cookies for 256 kbps